Improving Early Detection and Prevention of Yellow fever

 Judson SD, Schroeder L, Asiedu-Bekoe F, et al. Timeliness of Yellow Fever Specimen Collection and Transport in Ghana, 2018-2022.
 2025; :2025.06.19.25329877.
 Available at: https://www.medrxiv.org/content/10.1101/2025.06.19.25329877v1.

-Predicting Local West Nile Risk
+Predicting West Nile Risk Using Local Data and Machine Learning

 West Nile virus causes the greatest morbidity and mortality of any arbovirus in North America.
 We are working with local public health officials and clinicians in California and Maryland to develop tools to predict which patients and communities are at greatest for neuroinvasive disease.